smilster/lammps-regular-polymer-network/README.md

 ### lammps-regular-polymer-network
 The file <code>in.make_network</code> is a LAMMPS script that generates a periodic regular polymer network with tetrafunctional crosslinkers.
 LAMMPS will handle positioning and the topology.
 In such a network, there are crosslinkers with four adjacent chains.
-The chains between two crosslinkers have a fixed length.
+All chains between two crosslinkers have the same length.
 You can adjust, for example, chain length, unit cell repition or distance between chain monomers.

 <img align="center" width="300" height="300"   src="https://github.com/smilster/lammps-regular-polymer-network/blob/main/example.png" alt="example">